Maliacarolinee/Data-Analyst-Portfolio/README.md

 Code:

 Key Insights: I uncovered key factors affecting employee retention and suggested improvements for remote work policies.

+**Forecasting Market Trends in the Tech Industry**

+Description: I conducted a predictive analysis of market trends in the technology sector, leveraging historical stock market data and industry reports to forecast future growth areas and emerging technologies.

+Tools: SQL, Tableau

+Code:

+Key Insights: I developed forecasts for tech industry trends, highlighting potential investment opportunities and growth areas.

+**Trends in Global Employment Rates Over the Last Decade**

+Description: I analyzed global employment rate trends over the past ten years, examining correlations with economic policies, education levels, and technological advancements.

+Tools: Tableau, SQL

+Code:

+Key Insights: I identified trends and patterns in employment rates and their relationship with various influencing factors.

+**Comparative Analysis of Global Cost of Living**

+Description: I created visualizations comparing the cost of living across different countries, focusing on housing, healthcare, education, and transportation.
+This analysis provided insights into how these costs impact quality of life.

+Tools: Tableau, SQL, Excel

+code:

+Key Insights: I highlighted disparities in living costs and their effects on residents' quality of life.

 # Contact Information